xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 ![Auction in Brokered Mode without a Reserve](img/nft-auction2.png "Auction in Brokered Mode without a Reserve")

-1. The seller creates an NFT using `NFTokenMint`.
+1. The seller creates an NFT using <span class="code-snippet">NFTokenMint</span>.
-1. The bidders make offers using `NFTokenCreateOffer`, setting the broker as the destination.
+1. The bidders make offers using <span class="code-snippet">NFTokenCreateOffer</span>, setting the broker as the destination.
-1. The broker selects the winning bid, subtracts the amount to be collected as a fee, then requests the seller sign a sell offer for this amount via `NFTokenCreateOffer`.
+1. The broker selects the winning bid, subtracts the amount to be collected as a fee, then requests the seller sign a sell offer for this amount via <span class="code-snippet">NFTokenCreateOffer</span>.
 1. The seller signs the requested offer, setting the broker as the destination.
-1. The broker completes the sale using `NFTokenAcceptOffer`, and receives the broker fee.
+1. The broker completes the sale using <span class="code-snippet">NFTokenAcceptOffer</span>, and receives the broker fee.
-1. The broker cancels any remaining bids using `NFTokenCancelOffer`.
+1. The broker cancels any remaining bids using <span class="code-snippet">NFTokenCancelOffer</span>.

 **Pros:**